Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Orientation 6 axis robot, Quaternions
 I've described orientation in the rotation matrix in https://docs.duet3d.com/en/User_manual/Machine_configuration/Configuring_Robot_DH_parameters already.

 To avoid limitations of Euler angles, quaternions are used for calculations.
+Quaternions are numbers of one real and three imaginary numbers, developed by Hamilton in 19th century, and can describe spatial rotations.
-Quaternions describe orientations with 4 parameters each (a rotation angle and a vector describing the rotation axis) and are geomatrically points on a 4 dimensional sphere.

 Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
-Interpolation is unambigious and the orientation change has constant velocity, which is andvantageous for constant extrusion.
-Slerp is much used in 3D gaming.
+Interpolation is unambigious and the orientation change has constant velocity, which is advantageous for constant extrusion, contrary to Euler angles.
+Slerp is often used in 3D gaming development.

 Online translator to convert between rotation matrix and quaternion I use are https://www.andre-gaschler.com/rotationconverter/ and https://www.energid.com/resources/orientation-calculator (both show real number last for quaternions).